h0oni/password_checker/README.md

 # password_checker
-This is a matlab based app that lets you check wether your password has ever been breached or not.
+This is an app(Tkiter,matlab app designer) that lets you check wether your password has ever been breached or not.
 It uses the api from https://haveibeenpwned.com/ but doesn't upload your password to their server or anywhere for that matter but it uses a sha-256 hashing algorithm to encrypt your password first then checks for that hashed data to find any breach.